 PSYD 746.
 Couples and Family Therapy.
 (2).

 This is an advanced course on the study of conjoint therapy with couples and families.
-A number of theoretical perspectives and related clinical techniques will be studied including cognitive-behavioral, system theory and psychodynamic approaches.
+A number of theoretical perspectives and related clinical techniques will be studied including cognitive-behavioral, system theory, and psychodynamic approaches.
 The intervention techniques can be applied with pre-marital couples for couple enrichment and as part of psychotherapy with distressed couples.
-Interventions will be taught for dealing with a variety of marital and divorce issues, e.g., dual-career, multicultural/multinational, domestic violence, alcoholism and remarriage.
-Instruction is through lecture, discussions, role-playing and video.
+Interventions will be taught for dealing with a variety of marital and divorce issues, e.g., dual-career, multicultural/multinational, domestic violence, alcoholism, and remarriage.
+Instruction is through lectures, discussions, role-playing, and video.
 Students will complete a course project either through a practicum experience or some other applied experience developed with the instructor.

 PSYD 747.
 Group Psychotherapy.
 (2).